The National Aquarium is OPEN. As a private nonprofit organization, we are not impacted by the government shutdown.

 Overview

-The Leaders for Environmental Action Fellowship (LEAF), formerly known as the Henry Hall Fellowship, exists to create a green Baltimore City.
+The Leaders for Environmental Action Fellowship (LEAF), formerly the Henry Hall Fellowship, exists to create a green Baltimore City.
 We define green Baltimore as a city that is physically, culturally and behaviorally eco-conscious; one in which environmentalism is practiced by many for the benefit of all.
-The Fellowship is for Baltimore City and Baltimore County high school students who are curious about and interested in urban conservation and environmental justice.
+The Fellowship is for Baltimore City high school students curious about and interested in urban conservation and environmental justice.
 Fellows will receive a monthly stipend based on attendance, provided by the National Aquarium during the school year and by YouthWorks during the summer.
 LEAF aims to:

-• Create opportunities for hands-on conservation work and stewardship that promotes learning through practice
+- Create opportunities for hands-on conservation work and stewardship that promote learning through practice

 Application Timeline

-• Interviews will be conducted the week of January 13, 2025.
+- Interviews will be conducted in the week of January 12, 2026.

 Program Schedule